CrossRef/rest-api-doc/rest_api.md

       }
     }

-If you use any of the API calls listed below with a non-CrossRef DOI, you will get a `404` HTTP status response.
+If you use any of the API calls listed below with a non-Crossref DOI, you will get a `404` HTTP status response.
 Typical agency IDs include `crossref`, `datacite`, `medra` and also `public` for test DOIs.

 ## Results Overview